k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/10_jobs_and_batches_affinity.md

 ## Affinity Overview
-The term Nodes Affinity refers to the ability of Fabric to initiate a node that sends and allocates a Job or a batch process to a specific handling node in a Fabric cluster.
-This is particularly useful when specific nodes are reserved for specific tasks or need to be dedicated for processes that are time-consuming or require heavy-handling.
+The term Nodes Affinity refers to Fabric's ability to initiate a node that sends and allocates a Job or a batch process to a specific handling node in a Fabric cluster.
+This is particularly useful when specific nodes are reserved for specific tasks or are dedicated for time-consuming and complex processes.
 The ability to allocate specific nodes to handle specific types of jobs can have a positive impact on the overall cluster's performance and Quality of Service.
 For example, large sync processes can be executed by a specific node while CDC or Cross-instance searches are handled by another process.